Davidson4376/windows-uwp.fr-fr/windows-apps-src/monetize/in-app-purchases-and-trials-using-the-windows-applicationmodel-store-namespace.md

 ms.assetid: 32572890-26E3-4FBB-985B-47D61FF7F387
 description: Learn how to enable in-app purchases and trials in UWP apps that target releases before Windows 10, version 1607.
 title: In-app purchases and trials using the Windows.ApplicationModel.Store namespace
+translationtype: Human Translation
+ms.sourcegitcommit: 5f975d0a99539292e1ce91ca09dbd5fac11c4a49
+ms.openlocfilehash: 649d082cddcf301fe602a5ab99637ad7bea67d49

 ---

 # In-app purchases and trials using the Windows.ApplicationModel.Store namespace

 The Windows SDK provides members in the [Windows.ApplicationModel.Store](https://msdn.microsoft.com/library/windows/apps/windows.applicationmodel.store.aspx) namespace that you can use to add in-app purchases and trial functionality to your Universal Windows Platform (UWP) app to help monetize your app and add new functionality.
 These APIs also provide access to the license info for your app.

->**Note** If your app targets Windows 10, version 1607 or later, we recommend that you use members of the [Windows.Services.Store](https://msdn.microsoft.com/library/windows/apps/windows.services.store.aspx) namespace instead of the **Windows.ApplicationModel.Store** namespace.
+>**Note**&nbsp;&nbsp;If your app targets Windows 10, version 1607, or later, we recommend that you use members of the [Windows.Services.Store](https://msdn.microsoft.com/library/windows/apps/windows.services.store.aspx) namespace instead of the **Windows.ApplicationModel.Store** namespace.
 The **Windows.Services.Store** namespace supports the latest add-on types, such as Store-managed consumable add-ons, and is designed to be compatible with future types of products and features supported by Windows Dev Center and the Store.
 The **Windows.Services.Store** namespace is also designed to have better performance.
 For more information, see [In-app purchases and trials](in-app-purchases-and-trials.md).

 The articles in this section provide in-depth guidance and code examples for using the members in members in the **Windows.ApplicationModel.Store** namespace for several common scenarios.
 For an overview of concepts related to in-app purchases in UWP apps, see [In-app purchases and trials](in-app-purchases-and-trials.md).

+For a complete sample that demonstrates how to implement trials and in-app purchases using the **Windows.ApplicationModel.Store** namespace, see the [Store sample](https://github.com/Microsoft/Windows-universal-samples/tree/win10-1507/Samples/Store).

 ## In this section